Wumi Toriola

-Wumi Toriola born on 11th July 1988 is a Nigerian film actress and film producer.
+Wumi Toriola (born 11 July 1988) is a Nigerian film actress and film producer.

 Early life and education

-Wumi Toriola was born in Lagos, Nigeria.
-She attended Providence Primary and Secondary School in Lagos State before she later proceeded to the University of Ilorin where she obtained a Bachelor's degree in Linguistics.
+Toriola was born in Lagos, Nigeria.
+She attended Providence Primary and Secondary School in Lagos State before proceeding to the University of Ilorin, where she obtained a bachelor's degree in linguistics.

 Career

-In 2009, Toriola got her first acting role in the film Odunfa Caucus, and produced her first film, Ajewunmi, in 2015.
+In 2009, Toriola received her first acting role in the film Odunfa Caucus and produced her first film, Ajewunmi, in 2015.

 In 2018, she won the Fastest Rising Actress (Yoruba) award at the City People Entertainment Awards.

 Personal life

 Toriola got married in 2018.
-She gave birth to her first child on 14th October 2019.
+She gave birth to her first child on 14 October 2019.

-In 2023, she announced via her Instagram page that her marriage of four years had crashed.
+In 2023, she announced via her Instagram page that her marriage of four years had ended.